 As they state, it should be served in a special glass and is featured below.
 Because they are large bottles and are slightly higher in alcohol content (7% -9%) than a regular beer they should be shared with friends.
-Or pick your favorite and enjoy one with a friend.
 Drink responsibly and enjoy!